Fort Lauderdale Car Accident Causes

 Frequent Causes of Florida Car Crashes

 - Distracted driving.
-Driver distraction is one of the most common car accident causes in South Florida, which is why it is now a primary offense to text while driving in the state (meaning that drivers can now be pulled over and ticketed simply for texting while driving).
-Distractions such as GPS, the radio and even other passengers in the car can all lead the driver to take his or her eyes off the road and cause an accident.
+Driver distraction is one of the most common causes of car accidents in not just South Florida, but the entire nation.
+GPS, the radio, texting and even other passengers in the car can all lead the driver to take his or her eyes off the road, lose concentration and cause an accident.

 - Aggressive driving.
-Excessive speeding, tailgating and weaving between lanes are dangerous driving behaviors that can all easily cause a car accident.
-When a driver’s aggressive driving causes a car accident, that driver can be held responsible for the crash.
+Excessive speeding, tailgating and weaving between lanes are dangerous driving behaviors that can easily cause a car accident.

 - Defective car components.
-In some cases, the cause of a car accident has nothing to do with the driver’s actions, but instead stems from a defective component in the vehicle.
-In these cases, the company that designed or manufactured the defective part may be financially responsible.
+In some cases, the cause of a car accident has nothing to do with the driver’s actions.
+Instead, it stems from a defective component in the vehicle.
+In these cases, the company that designed or manufactured the defective part may be financially responsible for any harm resulting from a crash.

 - Medical expenses